 - Salt and pepper to taste

-- Heat the oil in a large skillet over medium-high heat.
-Add the beef and onion to the skillet and cook, breaking up any large chunks, until the beef has browned.
+- Heat the oil in a large oven safe skillet over medium heat.
+Add the onion, bell peppers, and garlic to the pan.
+Stirring occasionally, cook for about 5 minutes or until the onions are translucent.